 Overview

-Tobacco smoking is the single most important preventable cause of ill health and death in Australia.
+Tobacco use is the leading risk factor contributing to burden of disease in Australia.
 Tobacco smoke contains over 7,000 chemicals, of which over 70 cause cancer.

 Need help now?
 Lifeline 24/7 crisis support and suicide prevention services 13 11 14 or text 0477 13 11 14.